Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ## Warmup steps

 A further improvement we can make to our above examples is to include warmup steps prior to timed runs.
-This is needed to discard overheads only incurred at the start of a training or inference run.
+This is needed to discard the overheads incurred at the start of a training or inference run.
 Examples include:

 * Optimization passes / codegen applied by PyTorch’s JIT fuser after the first few input tensors are encountered
 * On-the-fly microbenchmarking carried out by `torch.cudnn.benchmark` when selecting optimal convolution kernel for a given input shape